 2) Another approach for creating a multi-factor portfolio is to multiply the stock scores for each factor by the ratios given (75%/25%) and create a new list of stocks based on the combined values.

-3) The most advanced, AI-powered mult-factor investing approach selects uncorrelated factors and combines them to form an ideal portfolio/index/ETF.
+3) The most advanced, AI-powered multi-factor investing approach selects uncorrelated factors and combines them to form an ideal portfolio/index/ETF.

 In the current version of our Factor investing application, we support method 1.
 We are intensively working on making available the techniques introduced in points 2 and 3 so that we can also offer you comprehensive tools for creating multi-factor portfolios.
 On this page, you can see how we create our AI-powered multi-factor investment model for the Stockpicking Lab.
 With the above logic, we will provide you, our users, with the ability to create multi-factor models.